webdevbynight/freemiumtube/README.md

 # FreemiumTube

-This repository is a personal side project made during a course at Wild Code School.
+This repository is an individual project made for a checkpoint during a course at Wild Code School.

+It has been made with vanilla JavaScript for the front-end part and Node.js and Express for the back-end part.

 ## Setup and use